ifLab/edx-documentation/en_us/shared/building_and_running_chapters/building_course/licensing_course.rst

 Learners' View of Licenses
 *************************************

-When viewing content in the **Courseware** tab, learners see the license you set for the course at the bottom of the page.
+When they view content in the **Courseware** tab, learners see the license that you set for the course at the bottom of the page.

 .. image:: ../../../shared/building_and_running_chapters/Images/learner_course_license.png
   :alt: A course unit page with a pointer to the license.
   :width: 600

-If the video has a different license than the course as a whole, learners see the license at the bottom right of the video player:
+If the video has a different license than the course as a whole, learners see the license at the bottom right of the video player.

 .. image:: ../../../shared/building_and_running_chapters/Images/learner_video_license.png
  :alt: A video with a pointer to the license.
  :width: 600

-For a Creative Commons license, learners can select the license to get more information.
+For the course and for videos, if you choose **All Rights Reserved**, learners see **All Rights Reserved**; if you choose **Creative Commons** and select any allowed combination of options, learners see **Some Rights Reserved** and can click the link to see details.